rddy/leitnerq/README.md

 Pkg.add("Gadfly")
 ```

+To ensure that all plotting functions work, install [latex](https://www.latex-project.org/).
+Navigate to
-Navigate to the `nb` directory and start a Jupyter notebook server with
+the `nb` directory and start a Jupyter notebook server with

 ```
 jupyter notebook